 Transit ridership is to continue dropping all over the world.
 This will undoubtedly hit transit providers’ bottom lines, but it will also impact the ability of those most dependent on transit to get around, from shopping for food to accessing healthcare.

 The deep inequalities in transit will not be eliminated overnight, but transit agencies can help mitigate the risk of exposure among their most vulnerable riders.
 Transit must remain a safe option for people seeking to access essential services, so a complete shutdown of all services is not an ideal solution.

 Instead, cities – especially those whose citizens are highly transit-dependent (see the list below) – should rapidly shift to transit networks that blend existing fixed routes with on-demand microtransit.
 By running such hybrid networks at limited capacity, social distancing can be maintained while providing convenient and affordable transportation to those who need it most.

 As we outlined in a previous blog post, we discussed how combining microtransit with fixed-route buses can provide safer, more resilient transit that can be segmented by risk group and transportation needs.
 It also provides an opportunity to nudge user behaviour and trace contact between riders.

 Microtransit has hugely positive effects for society and transit agencies, including reduced emissions, better social cohesion and big cost savings.
 As the world continues to grapple with this unprecedented global health emergency, the widespread adoption of microtransit will also become a powerful tool for redressing inequality across our cities.

 If you need any rapid response support, we at Spare would be glad to provide help.
-Feel free to reach out directly to our CEO Kristoffer Vik Hansen: [email protected] We’re here to help you.
+Feel free to reach out directly to us at [email protected].
+We’re here to help you.

 Top 20 cities in order of transit dependency